Lady Jean Stewart: Countess of Argyll

-On 1 July 1553, Jean was married to Archibald Campbell, 5th Earl of Argyll.
+On 5 July 1553, Jean's marriage contract with Archibald Campbell, 5th Earl of Argyll was signed at Falkland Palace.
+Her jointure property included the lordship of Lorne and a cash dowry of 5,000 merks to be paid by Mary of Guise and Jean's brothers, the Commendators of Kelso, Holyrood, and Coldingham.
+In August 1553, Henri Cleutin mentioned the process of obtaining a dispensation from Rome for her marriage, "le memoire touchant Mademoiselle la bastarde et le filz du Conte d'argueillz".

 A wardrobe account of Mary of Guise includes clothes made as a gift for Lady Jean shortly before her wedding.
 Her cloak and skirt front had decorative bands of black satin.
-The couple would later divorce, on 23 June 1573, the reason being desertion.
+The wedding itself was in April 1554, possibly at Castle Campbell.

 During her married years, Jean lived for a time at Dunoon Castle, where her half-sister, Mary, Queen of Scots, visited her in 1563, and granted several charters during her stay there.
 The queen gave her a substantial allowance or pension of £150 Scots paid three times each year.

 The Countess was at Holyrood Palace in December 1563.
 Mary, Queen of Scots, was tired after dancing on her twenty-first birthday and stayed in bed.
 The ambassador Thomas Randolph gave the Countess a diamond ring for Mary, a gift from Elizabeth I.

 On the night of 9 March 1566, Jean Stewart, her mother Elizabeth, and her half-sister Queen Mary, witnessed the murder of Queen Mary's secretary, David Rizzio, at Holyroodhouse.
 At the baptism of Prince James at Stirling Castle in December 1566, she went in the chapel on behalf of the English ambassador, the Earl of Bedford, and was godmother.
 He gave her a valuable ruby ring.

+Divorce

 After the "lang siege" of Edinburgh Castle in 1573, Lady Jean and her aunt Margaret Beaton were taken prisoner.
 She requested not be delivered to her husband, the Earl of Argyll.
+They were divorced on 23 June 1573, the reason being desertion.
+The French ambassador in London, Bertrand de Salignac de la Mothe-Fénelon wrote that Argyll had rejected her to marry another woman.
 The English ambassador Henry Killigrew reported she was living comfortably at Regent Morton's board in June 1574, probably at Dalkeith Palace.

 Later life

 In May 1583 she had an illness described as a "spire of appoplexie" and considered finding a treatment in France, travelling through England.

 She died at her lodging in the Canongate of Edinburgh which she rented from the goldsmith William Cokkie on 7 January 1588, attended by her servant and "special friend" Katrine Hamilton.
+Jean made Katrine her executor.
+She bequeathed her best gowns and perfumed beads, described as "ane pair of muist beidis of gold", to Marie Stewart, Mistress of Gray.

 Lady Jean Stewart was buried next to her father, King James V, in the royal vault at Holyrood Palace in Edinburgh.